abilandz/PH8124/Lecture_6/Lecture_6.md

 have been deleted.

-**Example 4:** Finally, we also illustrate how to replace one pattern in the file with another.
+**Example 4:** We also illustrate how to replace one pattern in the file with another.
 This is achieved with the following generic syntax:

 ```bash
 sed "s/firstPattern/secondPattern/" someFile